 Caring for soldiers and their families is an American tradition dating back to Colonial times — one that the Department of Veterans Affairs continues by guaranteeing affordable mortgages for qualified veterans looking to buy a home.

-VA loans offer generous benefits: no minimum down payment, and no private mortgage insurance.
-The credit and other financial requirements also are more lenient, making them an attractive option for eligible borrowers.
+VA loans offer generous benefits: no minimum down payment or private mortgage insurance.
+The credit qualifications and other financial requirements also are more lenient, making them an attractive option for eligible borrowers.

 But who can get a VA loan?
-And how does one qualify?
+And how does one qualify for a mortgage with the VA?
 Learn more with this guide to VA loans:

 - Who Can Get a VA Loan?